Nikon D3100 vs Panasonic GH2

 The side-by-side display below illustrates the physical size and weight of the Nikon D3100 and the Panasonic GH2.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3100 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH2 is notably smaller (6 percent) than the Nikon D3100.
 Moreover, the GH2 is markedly lighter (12 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the GH2 are weather-sealed.